CCExtractor/vardbg/README.md

 # vardbg

 A simple Python debugger and profiler that generates animated visualizations of program flow.
+It is meant to help with learning algorithms by allowing you to visualize what the algorithms are doing.

 **Python 3.6** or newer is required due to the use of f-strings.